imnmo/java-learnings/README.md

-This repository contains tiny experiments and my old learnings with Java 7/8 which I learnt as professional developer and as well in universal student.
+This repository contains tiny experiments and my old learnings with Java 7/8 which I learnt as professional developer and as well in university student.